How Pets Are Taking Care Of Your Mental Health

 Pet owners can tell you that despite the ups and downs, at the end of the day, their pets have made their lives a lot better.
-In addition to being cute and cuddly, pets come with a myriad of mental health benefits.
+In addition to being cute and cuddly, pets have many mental health benefits.
 Check out this guide on how pets are taking care of your emotional well-being.

 They Help You Develop A Routine

 Pets require a great deal of care and attention.
 They also push you to develop a routine.
-According to Northwestern Medicine, having a routine can help with stress levels, improve your health, and give you the structure you need to do other things that boost your health such as exercise and proper eating.
-If you’re going through a transitional period, embracing a routine may be what you need.
+According to Northwestern Medicine, having a routine can help with stress levels, improve your health, and give you the structure you need to do other things that boost your health, such as exercise and proper eating.
+If you’re going through a transitional period, you may need to embrace a routine.
 Here are a few things you need to take care of for your pet on a daily basis:

 - Feed Them: Whether your pet eats once or twice a day, you will need to work around this schedule.
 This can ensure that you wake up early.

-- Go To The Store: You probably will need new supplies to take care of your pet.
+- Go To The Store: You will probably need new supplies to care for your pet.
 Though you won’t do it on a daily basis, you will need to go at least once a month.

 - Take Them Out For a Walk: Dogs should be walked regularly.
 If you’re looking for a break from working from home, going on a walk around the neighborhood could be exactly what you need.